Want to plant your own wild flowers, but don’t know where or how?

 There are two main types of wild flower seeds

-Annual Flowers – these perform their entire life cycle from seed to flower to seed within a single growing season (for example Cornfield Wild Flowers are annual)
+Annual wild flowers perform their entire life cycle from seed to flower to seed within a single growing season (for example Cornfield Wild Flowers are annual)

 You will see the Annual Wild Flowers bloom in the 1st year.